caleb531/automata/README.md

 3. `transitions`: a `dict` consisting of the transitions for each state.
 The structure of this object may differ slightly depending on the subclass's implementation.
-See the `DFA` and `NFA` class definitions for details of how state transitions are implemented.
+See the `DFA` and `NFA` class definitions for details on how I chose to implement state transitions.

 4. `initial_state`: the string name of the initial state for this automaton

 5. `final_states`: a `set` of final states for this automaton

+All of these properties must be supplied when the automaton subclass is instantiated (see the examples below).

 ### class DFA

-A subclass of `Automata` which represents a deterministic finite automaton.
+A subclass of class `Automata` which represents a deterministic finite automaton.
 The `DFA` class can be found under `automata/dfa.py`.

+### Methods

+#### validate_input(input_str)

+The `validate_input()` method checks whether or not the given string is accepted by the DFA.
+If the string is accepted, the method returns the state the automaton stopped on (which is assumed at this point to be a valid final state).
+If the string is rejected by the DFA, the method will raise the appropriate exception.

 #### Example